-Important to cybersecurity is the idea that you as a person or entity can safeguard your information whether it is confidential, sensitive, or proprietary information.
+Important to cybersecurity is the idea that you, as a person or entity, can safeguard your information whether it is confidential, sensitive, or proprietary information.
 In general, most people think their computers are safe.
 If you are the only person to use your device, and the only person that is on your password protected network, you may think you are relatively safe.
 However, malicious individuals, like hackers or script kiddies, can still break into the electronic devices.
 This can be done through things as benign as a smart device, flash drive, or email sent to your electronic device.
 While some of these may require a user's mistake, however, it is important to remind ourselves that our computers are only as protected as we make them.
-While certain operating systems may be deemed as safer, they have been historically safer due to the prevalence of other systems.
+While certain operating systems may be deemed safer, they have been historically safe due to the prevalence of other systems.
 Essentially, if everyone has a Windows 7 computer, hackers will produce more tools and make more efforts to break into a Windows 7 device.
-Therefore, it is important to implement both protective and reactive measures to decrease the risk.
+Therefore, it is important to implement protective and reactive measures to decrease the risk.

 Without proper security, you may be opening yourself to liability especially if you trust another entity with your information whether it comprises of your address, telephone, email address, credit card information, or social security number.
-This situation has occurred on a large scale with larger companies, and if proper data security is in place, those breaches may be avoided in the future.
+This situation has occurred on a vast scale with larger companies, and if proper data security is in place, those breaches may be avoided in the future.

 Finally, it is best to remember that the internet is always changing, and you may need to consult with a knowledgeable attorney who is familiar with cybersecurity issues.
-In order to speak with a cybersecurity attorney, you may contact us online or call 310-694-3034 for an initial consultation.
+In order to speak with a cybersecurity attorney, you may contact us online or call for an initial consultation.